iqomp/validator/README.md

 As before, you need to create list of rules for the form name to be able to use in in that simple way.

-Create new file `iqomp/config/form.php` on your module main directory with content as below:
+Create new file `config/autoload/form.php` on your app main directory with content as below:

 ```php